Hot Potato (video game): Development

 Hot Potato was developed for over four years by game designer Dima Pavlovsky before development was picked up by Pukka Games.
 The game was designed to emulate the success of Tetris with an addictive and original puzzle design.
 Pukka included the humorous storyline about potato alien beings in the game mostly for laughs and to give the game "charm".
 The game was first displayed at the 2001 E3.

-The game's release at a $39.99 price in the United States was seen by some reviewers as being too expensive.
+The game was released in North America on June 28, 2001, and in the United Kingdom on November 2.

 Reception

 Hot Potato garnered above mostly positive reception from critics; it received 66.42% and 74% ratings on review aggregate websites GameRankings and Metacritic respectively.

-Eurogamer's John Bye called the game "curiously amusing" and felt that kids would enjoy the game.
-IGN's Craig Harris noted that the game was surprisingly fun to play, and that the game would appeal to a unique niche in the video game market.
+John Bye of Eurogamer called the game "curiously amusing" and felt that kids would enjoy the game.
+Craig Harris of IGN noted that the game was surprisingly fun to play, and that the game would appeal to a unique niche in the video game market.
 He criticized it for failing to introduce the player to the point of the game, forcing the player to figure out how to play on their own.
-Allgame's Jay Semerad commented that the game provided a surprising amount of challenge, which increased the game's replayability.
-GameSpot's Frank Provo praised the game's visuals and sound effects, noting that they added to the experience of the game.
+Jay Semerad of Allgame commented that the game provided a surprising amount of challenge, which increased the game's replayability.
+Frank Provo of GameSpot praised the game's visuals and sound effects, noting that they added to the experience of the game.
 He felt that the game was not as addictive as some other contemporary puzzle games, but he praised the game nonetheless.
+The game's release at a $39.99 price in the United States was seen by some reviewers as being too expensive.

 Bob Tedeschi of The New York Times commented that Toys 'R' Us had originally chosen to not distribute Hot Potato, but began to stock the game after it looked like a big seller.